How to Install the LAMP Stack on Windows WSL

 sudo apt install apache2

-After installing Apache2, the commands below can be used to stop, start and restart Apache2 services.
+After installing Apache2, use these commands to stop, start, and restart Apache:

 sudo service apache2 stop